SynapseMedia/nucleus/docs/reference/harvest/media.md

 # Media

+!!! info
     This section outlines the supported multimedia resource types.
 Each type is used for selecting the appropriate processing engine.
 If necessary, additional types can be easily incorporated.

 ::: nucleus.sdk.harvest.media
     handler: python